NERC-CEH/fdri_words/timeseries/tools/timeseries_processor/README.md

 ---

 A flagging system is used to keep track of what tests have been undertaken as part of the processing.
-Each column will have a set of core tests that are checked and then additional flags are added to the timestream object based on what component of the processing they relate to.
+Each column will have a set of core tests that are checked and then additional flags are added to the [Timestream](https://nerc-ceh.github.io/time-stream/) object based on what component of the processing they relate to.
 For example, the timeseries for `SWOUT` has core tests and ones for all the components.

 ```
 ┌─────────────────────────┬───────┬─────────────────┬───────────────┬───────────────┬───────────────────┐